 Shadows and Light

 Imagine a Christmas Eve service where light increased and grew.
-Imagine moving into more light and more light as the birth of Christ becomes more and more real.
 This is a complete liturgy for online worship on Christmas Eve inspired by the Tenebrae tradition that is so familiar to Holy Week.

 Free Resources for Congregations